About the session:

 Who is this session for:

-Click on the link below to register for your place.
-Once you have completed the form, please book this time out in your diary.
-Joining instructions will be sent out a week before the session.
+When you complete the registration form, please block this session out in your diary.
+Joining instructions will be sent a week before the workshop.

 When partnering with development providers, a fee is paid for their services.
 Although this fee is not passed on to you, by registering, you have signed up to a place that somebody else could fill.
 If you need to cancel, please email [email protected] at your earliest convenience to enable us to offer the space to another colleague.